KichoX/Pricing-Table/README.md

 # Pricing-Table
-Simple and responsive pricing table done everything in one HTML code.
+Simple and responsive pricing table done everything in one HTML code!

 Check it out on : https://kichox.github.io/Pricing-Table/